Homemade Turkey Gravy

 How to Make Turkey Gravy

-Flavor begins with the drippings from the bird - the brine and this herb roasted turkey I've roasted the last few years is the best way to start.
+Flavor begins with the drippings from the bird - the easy turkey brine and this herb roasted turkey I've roasted the last few years is the best way to start.
 The drippings from turkey are extra delicious because of herbs like thyme, sage, parsley and more went onto the turkey.
-Just think of how incredible a few tablespoons of gravy would be over some mashed potatoes or cornbread stuffing!
+Just think of how incredible a few tablespoons of gravy would be over some delicious mashed potatoes or cornbread stuffing!
 It's going to be the best Thanksgiving meal yet with this gravy!

 A pan with turkey drippings and butter.